fmcnallyi3/it_anisotropy/time_scramble/README.md

+# time_scramble

 This is the directory for the creation of daily and merged fits files, using the time scrambling method to produce background maps.

-Code currently designed to be compiled with Juan Carlos' py2-v1 cvmfs project (${CVMFS}/users/juancarlos/tools/py2-v1/setup.sh) and an old installation of offline software (/data/user/fmcnally/offline/V04-08-00/build/env-shell.sh).
+Code currently designed to be compiled with Juan Carlos' py2-v1 cvmfs project (/cvmfs/icecube.opensciencegrid.org/users/juancarlos/tools/py2-v1/setup.sh) and an old installation of offline software (/data/user/fmcnally/offline/V04-08-00/build/env-shell.sh).
 Both are hard-coded into the submission script (maker.py)

 ## Files